StaffanMelin/ofxDStudio/README.md

 Like making a studio with code!

 The parts of DStudio are:

-ofxDaisySP – an addon with DaisySP, a DSP library.
+* ofxDaisySP – an addon with DaisySP, a DSP library.

-ofxDStudio – an addon which builds upon DaisySP to give you synthesizers, a sample player, drum sounds, FX plugins, a mixer with FX, sequencers as well as utilities.
+* ofxDStudio – an addon which builds upon DaisySP to give you synthesizers, a sample player, drum sounds, FX plugins, a mixer with FX, sequencers as well as utilities.
 All can be controlled by MIDI.

-demos – nine examples that shows you how to use DStudio.
+* demos – nine examples that shows you how to use DStudio.

 In ofxDStudio you will find:

-3 synthesizer classes
+* 3 synthesizer classes
-1 sample player class
+* 1 sample player class
-6 drum classes
+* 6 drum classes
-1 mixer class
+* 1 mixer class
-1 splitter class
+* 1 splitter class
-2 sequencer classes
+* 2 sequencer classes
-6 FX classes
+* 6 FX classes
-a total of 24 classes
+* a total of 24 classes

-13 000 lines of code
-an extensive written manual
+DStudio comes with aan extensive written manual.

 Files will soon be added here.